Battle against poverty: Conclusion

-On December 3, the Politburo Standing Committee held a meeting to listen to the summary and evaluation report on poverty alleviation.
+On 3 December 2020, the Politburo Standing Committee held a meeting to listen to the summary and evaluation report on poverty alleviation.
 Xi stated at the meeting that "we have completed the poverty alleviation goals and tasks in the new era as scheduled."
-On February 25, 2021, the CCP Central Committee and the State Council held the National Poverty Alleviation Summary and Commendation Conference at the Great Hall of the People in Beijing.
+On 25 February 2021, the CCP Central Committee and the State Council held the National Poverty Alleviation Summary and Commendation Conference at the Great Hall of the People in Beijing.
 At the meeting, Xi declared that China's poverty alleviation battle had achieved "comprehensive victory".
 He said that under the current standards, 98.99 million rural poor people have all been lifted out of poverty, 832 poor counties have all been lifted out of poverty, 128,000 impoverished villages have all been removed from the list, regional overall poverty has been resolved, and the arduous task of eliminating absolute poverty has been completed.
+Additionally, the ratio of annual per capita disposable income in urban areas to rural areas fell from 2.88 to 2.5 from 2012 to 2021, while the Gini coefficient dropped from 43.7 in 2010 to 38.5 in 2021.
 On the same day, the Office of the Leading Group for Poverty Alleviation and Development of the State Council officially changed its name to the National Rural Revitalization Bureau.
-However, China's poor counties are required to undergo a five-year transition period from the date of their poverty alleviation, and mechanisms to prevent relapse into poverty and the onset of poverty still need to be established and improved.
+However, China's poor counties were required to undergo a five-year transition period from the date of their poverty alleviation, and mechanisms to prevent relapse into poverty and the onset of poverty still needed to be established and improved.